 Following the sale of the original Neve company to Siemens (now AMS-Neve) he formed Focusrite.
 But that company was short-lived; Phil Dudderidge acquired the operation and although console production never resumed, the new Focusrite company still markets Rupert Neve’s designs, along with new product.
 Neve (the man) then became involved with Amek, designing outboard and the spectacular 9098i console.
 But following the expiration of that arrangement, rather than retiring, he set up another new company, Rupert Neve Designs, with headquarters in his adopted home of Texas.

-This company has, over the last two years, steadily introduced a range of high quality outboard designed by Neve, many with unusual, unique and useful features, in the shape of the Portico series.
-The provision of slightly mysterious Buss connectors on these units led to wide anticipation of this new console, which does indeed make use of the Portico series’ Buss system.
 The 5088 continues the theme of the Portico units’ compact size, high audio quality and slightly unconventional feature sets and concepts.
 In fact it goes further than the Porticos, in that it is fully discrete.
 Resolution’s spiritual forebear Studio Sound honoured Neve as ‘Man Of The Century’ in 1999, and he is the recipient of a Technical Grammy.
 Honours continue to be bestowed on Neve with a 2006 TEC Award for the Portico 5042.
 Whilst others chase vintage reissue designs and suchlike, 15 years after official retirement age, Rupert Neve aims to improve on old analogue designs and bring something new and better in the shape of the RND Porticos and 5088.

 I was recently given a private sneak preview of the 5088 console with Serial No. 0001 at Sonic Distribution’s West London demo studio.
 At that time, 14 consoles had been ordered and were being built and delivered.
 When encountering the fully modular 5088, its sheer quality of the build is immediately evident, with refined finishes, custom knobs designed by Neve himself, and a sense that things have been over-engineered to withstand daily use for many years.
 Lovely wooden end cheeks add a touch of class, and the leathery area below the faders is slightly padded for comfort.
 The off-white finish looks clean and elegant, although I’m not sure it would take long for finger grease and dust to cheapen the appearance with daily use.
 The machined aluminium knobs are beautiful, they feel expensively precision-engineered, with a slightly tapered shape and perfect damping.
 In typical Neve fashion these are finished in three colours to help visually identify their function.

 The 5088 is a 16:8:2 console, 16 channels, 8 groups and a main stereo buss, but the channel count can be increased using 16 channel Expansion units.
 Input channels are just that – there is just one audio path per channel, with no microphone preamp or EQ, the idea being that these are added as necessary in the shape of appropriate Portico units.
 Metalwork is available to mount a 25 space Penthouse for locating Porticos (sideways) immediately above the 5088, at a pleasantly raked angle.
 Above that, one can optionally mount an ‘Upper Penthouse’ for a further row of up to 25 Porticos.
 (More on Portico integration later).
 Above either of these one can mount a smart VU Bridge housing illuminated meters for all input and group channels of the console, with LED meters optionally available, although all orders so far have been for VUs.
 These can be switched globally to show level pre or post fader, or indicate the level at the direct output of the channel.
-Main stereo buss meters are included in the 5088 master section.
-But as well as expanding upwards, one can of course expand the 5088 and all those options just described in a sideways direction using one or more Expansion Chassis, which each add a further 16 slots of console channels (with the master section linked via ribbon cable), Penthouse or meter bridge.
-This modular approach to console building has the benefit of both customisation for particular scenarios, and also the possibility of future upgrades, with further channel Expansion units or Portico-packed (or empty!)
-Penthouses.
-Even with two Penthouses above the console, everything is within easy reach - in contrast to Neve’s previous design, the vast Amek 9098i.
-The 5088 itself is just 26” deep.

 From an audio point of view, things to note from the off are the provision of custom transformers on every input and output (including inserts), with completely discrete Class A circuitry throughout.
 Notably, this is Neve’s first all-discrete console in 30 years!
 The power rails run at +/-45 volts, and thanks to that the 5088 has extraordinary headroom, and 10dB more dynamic range than any previous Neve-designed console.
 Despite the high voltages, the console seems to remain remarkably cool.
 The Power Supply is a rack mounted 4U unit.
 Each channel includes a small internal torroidal transformer to regulate power.
 Custom, high voltage and discrete op-amp cards have been designed especially for the 5088 that RND claim eliminate crossover distortion entirely.